swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 related types and layout compatibility, see
 [proposed Type Safe Memory Access documentation][1].

-In short, accessing initialized in-memory values always requires the access type to be layout compatible with the value's type.
-This applies to access via the raw pointer API, in addition to typed pointer access.
+Regardless of whether strict aliasing applies, accessing initialized in-memory values always requires the access type to be layout compatible with the value's type.
+This applies to access via the raw pointer API in addition to typed pointer access.
 Similarly, rebinding initialized in-memory values to another type requires both the previous and new type to be mutually layout compatible.

 Accessing memory via a typed pointer (or normal, safe language construct) has an *additional* requirement that the pointer type must